noostvog/TypeScriptIPC/README.md

 The file `paper.ts` contains all code examples from the paper.
 The file `examples/correct.ts` should type check without errors.
 In case of errors, it might help to run the command without relative paths (to avoid running with different versions of `node` and `npm` dependencies).

 There are several `gulp` *shortcuts* for running files in TypeScript<sub>IPC</sub>: `gulp runpaper` runs TypeScript<sub>IPC</sub> with `paper.ts` and `gulp runcorrect` with `examples/correct.ts`.
-To run a TypeScript<sub>IPC</sub>, use `gulp run --file yourfile.ts`, which is identical to the command above.
+To run a TypeScript<sub>IPC</sub> program, use `gulp run --file yourfile.ts`, which is identical to the command above.

 ## Virtual Machine
 A virtual machine with a built version of TypeScript<sub>IPC</sub> can be found here: [here](http://soft.vub.ac.be/~noostvog/typescriptipc/TypeScriptIPC.ova.zip) .
 The username is `ecoop`, and the password is `ecoop` as well.